wclenhardt/learning-resources/docs/index.md

 <!--
 ![hackweek-mission](../img/hackweek-mission.png)

-This preliminary tutorial is one that we would like you to complete before arriving to the hackweek.
+This preliminary tutorial is one that we would like you to complete before arriving to your first hack session.
 The purpose is to learn about how we plan to work with various software tools and how you can best prepare for our event.
 We would like everyone works through this tutorial so that we can make the best use of our time together in person.

-## Will my laptop work for this hackathon?
+## Will my computer work for this hackathon?

-All participants will be required to have their own laptop.
-The absolute minimum requirement is any laptop with a functioning web browser so that you can access our shared cloud computing resources.
+All participants will be required to have access to their own computer.
+The absolute minimum requirement is any computer with a functioning web browser so that you can access our shared cloud computing resources.
 We will also teach you to install software on your own computer.
 For that we recommend the following:

 * Windows Vista or newer, MAC OS X 10.7+, or Linux (Ubuntu, RedHat and others; CentOS 5+)
 * 32-bit or 64-bit